 Sancintya Mohini Simpson

-Sancintya Mohini Simpson completed a Bachelor of Photography with Honours at Queensland College of Art, Griffith University (2014) and a Graduate Certificate in Writing, Editing and Publishing at The University of Queensland (2016).
-Her solo exhibitions include Remnants of my ancestors, Boxcopy, Hobiennale (upcoming), Natals Coolie Women, CARPARK, Milani Gallery (2019) and Bloodlines at both Metro Arts and Blak Dot Gallery (Next Wave Festival) (2018).
-In 2019 Simpson exhibited in a number of group shows including New Woman, Museum of Brisbane, Moon In My Mouth, Schoolhouse Studios and Botanica, Brisbane City Botanic Gardens.
-Her work is held in private and public collections including The University of Queensland Art Museum and Museum of Brisbane.
+Sancintya Mohini Simpson completed a Bachelor of Photography with Honours at Queensland College of Art, Griffith University, in 2014, and a Graduate Certificate in Writing, Editing, and Publishing at the University of Queensland, in 2016.
+Her solo exhibitions include Remnants of My Ancestors at Boxcopy (2019), Natals Coolie Women at Carpark (2019), and Bloodlines at Metro Arts (2018).
+In 2019, she was in group shows, including New Woman at Museum of Brisbane, Moon In My Mouth at Schoolhouse Studios, and Botanica at Brisbane City Botanic Gardens.
+Her work is in the collections of UQ Art Museum and Museum of Brisbane.

 Curator Bio